 Radon is a radioactive gas formed in the earth's crust.
 Radon seeps into the air from the earth's crust.
 As it emits radiation, radon converts into other radioactive substances.
 When these substances are inhaled in the air we breathe, they settle in the lung tissue, and this increases the risk of developing lung cancer.
-It is assessed that radon causes an estimated 9% of all lung cancers in Denmark, or 300 cases of lung cancer annually.
+Radon causes an estimated 9% of all lung cancers in Denmark, or 300 cases of lung cancer annually.
 Lung cancer typically takes 10-40 years to develop.
 The risk of lung cancer from radon is about 25 times higher for smokers than for non-smokers.

 Radon is concentrated in buildings, which it penetrates through cracks in foundations and other underfloor structures.
 The radon level is usually highest at basement and groundfloor level where there is direct contact between the flooring and the ground, which means that it is generally higher in single-family houses and terraced houses than in blocks of flats.
+Figure 3.
+Radon can penetrate buildings through cracks in foundations and through ducts